 Reks dove away from the tree just as a large, imperfect lance severed it in two.
 In his dive, he hurled both daggers at her before the falling tree blocked their line of sight.
 The crash boomed through the forest, providing him with a couple extra seconds of cover.

 His vision swam and he struggled to keep balance while moving to the treeline before the dirt could settle.

-~You’re losing too much blood.~ Luk unhelpfully chimed in.
+~You’re losing too much blood.
+I need time to heal the wounds.~ Luk unhelpfully chimed in.

-He kept to the shadows, walking in a slow half circle while searching for the queen’s weak spot.
+He kept to the shadows, walking in a slow half-circle while searching for a weak spot.
 It was risky, probably too risky.
 But his options were running dangerously low.

 He inhaled a deep breath, getting ready for the faint and roll that, with luck, would put him behind her within distance of a killing strike.
-Though, before his foot left the ground, a whisper from behind froze him.
+Though, before his foot left the ground, a faint whisper from behind froze him to his core.

 “Be still, my vitiate.
 For your greatest test has yet to come.”
 Something cold pierced the back of his neck, sucking away every ounce of strength he had, like oxygen in space.
 “May Fate guide you back to me.”